A new proof of Friedman's second eigenvalue Theorem and its extension to random lifts: Proof of Theorem

 \end{enumerate} \end{definition}

-We will use the convention that a product over an empty set is equal to $1$ and the sum over an empty set is $0$.
-By construction, for integer $k \geq 0$, from \eqref{eq:defBMN} we find that
+We use the convention that a product over an empty set is equal to $1$ and the sum over an empty set is $0$.
+By construction, since $B = MN$, where $N$ was defined in \eqref{eq:defN}, we find that

-where $M$ is the permutation matrix associated to $\sigma$ defined by \eqref{eq:defM}.
-Note that, in the above expression for $B^k$, we have pulled apart the configuration and combinatorial parts: the set $\Gamma^{2k+1}$ does not depend on $\sigma$, only the summand depends on it.
+where $M =M(\sigma)$ is the permutation matrix associated to $\sigma$ defined by \eqref{eq:defM}.
+Note that, in the above expression for $B^\ell$, we have pulled apart the configuration and combinatorial parts: the set $\Gamma^{\ell}$ does not depend on $\sigma$, only the summand depends on it.
 We set